-Found 0 - 10 results of 48 programs matching keyword "heat camera exhibit"
+Found 0 - 10 results of 49 programs matching keyword "heat camera exhibit"

 With a roll of thin plastic diffraction grating and some "stolen" sunlight, artist and exhibit developer Pete Stephens transformed the interior of the Palace of Fine Arts into a dazzling riot of spectral color.
 As he works to recreate the effect at the new Exploratorium at Pier 15, Stephens recounts the challenges—and the inspiration—of this expansive experiment in light.
 This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
 Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
+Exhibit Developer Jessica Strick gives us the run-down on how the Exploratorium’s shop keeps humming.
 In this historical video from 1996, which was originally made for a museum floor installation, we learn about both the Palace of Fine Arts and the roots of the Exploratorium.
 This piece mixes footage from films in the Exploratorium's collection and interviews with historians, architects, and museum staff.
 Riotously colorful bacteria and mobile mosses meet carnivorous plants and rotting carcasses in this impressionistic journey through the Life Sciences area at the Exploratorium.
 Tardigrades are amazing creatures that can withstand the most extreme conditions on Earth, as well as the vacuum of space!
 This unique and charismatic animal has the ability to survive in a variety of situations.
 In today's program, Exploratorium scientist Karen Kalumuck will continue our programming about life in extreme environments as it relates to the search for 'habitability' on Mars.
 On the cliffs above San Francisco's Ocean Beach perches a landmark observatory—a giant camera obscura.
 Step inside with Robert Tacchetto and see how this centuries-old technology creates enchanting images of the outside world.

 As part of the weekend of celebrations in honor of the Golden Gate Bridge's 75th Anniversary, Mickey Hart and the Mickey Hart Band closed the festivities with a free concert.
 The show opened with Mickey playing a dynamic model of the Golden Gate Bridge created by the Exploratorium and sonified by Exploratorium exhibit developers in collaboration with Mickey Hart.
 Admit it: Hasn't the Godzilla inside you always wanted to grab the Golden Gate Bridge and shake it silly?
 Finally, you can.
 In honor of the iconic span's 75th birthday, Exploratorium exhibit developer Dave Fleming presents a dynamic model of the Golden Gate Bridge.
 What happens to the bridge during an earthquake?
 How about strong winds and heavy traffic?
 The model dances and wiggles realistically, displaying the same vibrational modes and motions that occur in the actual bridge.
 Join Exploratorium educator Ken Finn as he unlocks the mystery behind the black sand (a.k.a. magnetite) at Ocean Beach.
 This piece explores the origin of magnetite in the Sierra Nevada mountains, its journey down the Sacramento and San Joaquin rivers to the Bay, and the interesting physical properties of this mineral, plus some fun things you can do with it.
-Would you drink from a water fountain fashioned from an actual (but unused!) toilet?
-Watch museum visitors experience the tension between reason and emotion while playing with this unusual Mind area exhibit, aptly named "Sip of Conflict."